yuehanwang17mcp/big-data-spring2018/week-03/WS02_pandas_intro.md

 To start us off, let's look at some aggregated cell phone GPS data from a location services company called Skyhook.
 This is a Boston extract of Skyhook's OpenTide product, which aggregates individual GPS pings to 100x100 meter points.
 If you're interested, I scraped this from a CARTO product showcasing Skyhook's OpenTide data using a simple script that I've included in this week's materials (`scripts/skyhook_scrape.py`).

 This data is too big to upload uncompressed to GitHub, so I've included it as a ZIP file.
 Extract this zip file and make sure the resulting file is named `skyhook_2017-07.csv`, located in your `week-03` data folder.
-We then read in the CSV using the pandas `read_csv` function.
+We then read in the CSV using the pandas `read_csv` function and store it in a new Pandas DataFrame that we call `df` (we could, of course, call it anything).

 ```python
 # If you started Atom from a directory other than the /week-03 directory, you'll need to change Python's working directory.
 Uncomment these lines and specify your week-03 path.